Let’s face it: wedding vendors can make or break your day.

 Be kind, just as they ought to be to you.

 Wedding pros are not mind-readers.
 It helps to be very specific with what you want (or don’t want) right off the bat.
 For instance, don’t assume the D.J. knows not to play a certain song during the reception (unless you tell him/her) or freak out when the photographer didn’t get a picture of you with a particular family member.

 If you want your eye makeup subtle, tell your makeup artist.
 And it always helps to do a trial run on hair and makeup first!

 And for those reception tables, go over the final look before the wedding with your coordinator and see if there is anything else you need.
 Be very specific.
 Most wedding vendors are more than happy to work with you to accomplish your dream vision, but they need to know what that is. :)

 The #1 way to thank your wedding vendors?
 By tipping them for a job well done.
 Here’s a tipping cheat sheet to get you started.

 7. Be flexible.

 Be flexible when something does not go as planned.
-If something happens that is unexpected — i.e. your cake is not delivered on time, the venue has a heating issue, the disc jockey forgot to bring a particular track — it is unfortunate, however most vendors are just as bummed as you.
-They’ll most likely try their best to make the most out of the circumstances, so try to be flexible.
+If something happens that is unexpected — i.e. your cake is not delivered on time, the venue has a heating issue, the disc jockey forgot to bring a particular track — it is unfortunate.
+However, most vendors are just as bummed as you.
+They’ll most likely try their best to make the most out of the circumstances, so try to be as flexible as possible.

 8. Don’t leave a negative review, unless…